-Because there are some differences between the BS9991 and BS8458 regulations on these issues, you should make absolutely sure that any building regulation approvers are agreed on Automist® Smartscan® before proceeding with the project.
+Because there are some differences between the BS9991 and BS8458 regulations on these issues, you should make absolutely sure that your building regulation approver and any other involved authorities are agreed on Automist Smartscan® before proceeding with the project.

 Unlock Open Plan Living With Intelligent Mist...